TissueMAPS/TissueMAPS/README.rst

             active: true

-Handle files can in principle reside at any location and their path has to be provided in the pipeline descriptor file.
-The path to a handle file can be absolute or relative to the working directory (as in the example above).
-Module files must reside within this repository.
+Handle files can in principle reside at any location.
+The path to the files has to be provided in the pipeline descriptor file.
+This path can be absolute or relative to the project directory (as in the example above).
+Module files must reside within the repository.
 The path to the local copy of the repository can either be provided by setting the ``JTLIB`` environment variable or by setting a value for the ``lib`` key within the pipeline descriptor file.
-All *channels* specified in **input** will be loaded by the program and the corresponding images made available to modules in the pipeline.
+All *channels* and *mapobject_types* specified in **input** will be loaded by the program and the corresponding images made available to modules in the pipeline.

 .. _modules: